davebrny/rpan-tuner/readme.md

 ## usage

-- click the > menu button at the top to add new broadcasters, then select "check for new broadcasts"
+- click the > menu button at the top to follow new broadcasters
 - use ctrl + r to manually check for new broadcasts (it checks every 2 minutes by default)
 - double click on a broadcast in the list to open it in your browser
     + or click on the status bar at the bottom to show a menu of live broadcasts